-From Singapore, I took a ferry to Bintan Island in Indonesia (1 hour and the entry visa was easily processed on the boat), and then Nikoi’s staff took over from there, greeting me at the ferry terminal and escorting me to a private car for the ride across the island to meet the Nikoi boat (also 1 hour).
+From Singapore, I take a ferry to Bintan Island in Indonesia (1 hour, and the entry visa is easily processed on the boat).
+Then Nikoi’s staff takes over from there.

 From there, it’s just a 15-minute speedboat ride to the private island paradise of Nikoi.

 When Nikoi Island was purchased in 2004 by a small group of expatriates residing in Singapore, it was completely uninhabited, truly a deserted island.

 The group had become disenchanted with the resort options easily reachable from Singapore and set out to bring to life their own idea of an island escape.
 They wanted space, privacy, and simple luxuries.

 The goal was to create a relaxed environment akin to visiting a friend’s private island home.

 The result is Nikoi Private Island, which opened to the public in 2007.
 On this private island, you’ll find no rules, no signs, and no room keys.